Master corporal: Responsibilities

 The rank, formally an appointment as a senior corporal, gives the MCpl authority over all privates and corporals.
 As such, a MCpl is a first-level supervisor who is assessed on his/her ability to manage and develop subordinates.
 Given the structure of the Canadian infantry platoon, the MCpl is roughly equivalent to the British rank of corporal, second in command of an infantry section; because MCpls often command sections and occupy various NCO positions, and because trained leadership is retained at a lower level (section) than in other militaries, it is more realistic to equate MCpls with the British, Australian and New Zealand rank of senior corporal and just under sergeant.

 Requirements

 The general requirements for appointment to master corporal include a Qualification Level 5 course (known as a journeyman course in some trades), a primary leadership qualification course (PLQ), and a time in the rank of corporal for a minimum of two years.
 For combat arms trades (except for the infantry), the Army Junior Leadership Course (AJLC) is also required.

 However, certain trades have their own particular qualifications in addition to the above.
 For example, infantry combines the Qualification Level 5B course, Qualification Level 6A, and Junior Leader's course in a single Infantry Section Commander's Course.
 In addition, to be appointed to master corporal an infantry soldier must have successfully completed a machine gunner's specialization course.

-Master corporals often serve as training non-commissioned officers for the purposes of training new soldiers and airpersons.
+Master corporals often serve as training non-commissioned officers for the purposes of training new soldiers, sailors and aviators.
 They are often a new recruit's first taste of military life.